tzurp/cleanup-total/README.md

 # cleanup-total

 With this plugin for [webdriver.io](https://webdriver.io/) it is easy to properly cleanup after each test.
 Cleanup after test might get complicated.
-For example: Lets say you are creating a bank account and then deposit there some money.
+For example: Lets say you are creating a bank account and then adding an investment plan and depositing there some money.
 If you try to delete the account you'd probably get a refusion because the account is not empty. <b>cleanup-total</b> helps you to do it systematically by 'marking' each entity you create for deletion right after its creation.
-When the test is finished, <b>cleanup-total</b> would delete the deposit and the account in the right order.
+When the test is finished, <b>cleanup-total</b> would delete the investment plan, the deposit and the account in the right order.

 <h2>Installation</h2>
 The easiest way to install this module as a (dev-)dependency is by using the following command: